Crash Override: NetBSD 5.0-9.3 Coredump Kernel Refcount LPE

 We see here that atomic_inc_uint

-[1].
+the reference count [1].
 That will not detect the wrap.
-The KASSERT
+The

 Also worth noting is that cr_refcnt

-afterwards, what happens?
-We can answer that by looking at the responsible
+decrements it afterwards, what happens?
+We can answer that by looking at

 :